 Further analysis of the Land Registry data showed that there was a puzzling lack of homes sold at the number 13.
 Was it superstition on behalf of the buyers – or the developers in the first place?

 I resolved to investigate crimes resulting from the law change banning smoking in cars with children present.
 After months of digging using Freedom of Information requests, I was able to expose a major loophole in the law: the ban on smoking in cars was effectively going unenforced.
 Police and local authorities simply didn’t have the systems in place adequately to enforce the new law.

 I used the results of an American study into job losses to automation and cross-referenced them with the ONS estimates of the numbers of people in different types of jobs.
-The findings were stark – in Nottingham, about 20 per cent of people work in the jobs most at risk.
+The findings were stark – in Merseyside, about 23 per cent of people work in the jobs most at risk.
 How humanity handles automation will be one of the biggest challenges of the 21st century.